CSCI128/course-backend/README.md

 Create a file called `.env` in the `course-backend` folder.
 Inside, write: `TENANT_ID=""`

 Ask Ethan/Greg for details on how to get the `TENANT_ID`.
 Note that when the script runs for the first time, it will take a long time because it needs to query Mines Azure services for every single student.

-Following the first run, a file called `cwids.db` will be generated; this is a cache of student CWIDs -> emails.
-Leave this file alone; it will help the script run quicker.
-These files are gitignored, but ensure that you *never* commit a `cwids.db` or gradebook csv for legal reasons.
+See notes below for details.

 Next, create and activate a venv, then run the script:

 `python3 -m venv venv`

 `pip install -r requirements.txt`